 Why make a natural room spray?

-Most room sprays are made with synthetic fragrance, which is a known endocrine or hormone disruptors.
-Fragrance can causes respiratory issues with some people, especially those with respiratory or skin conditions like asthma, allergies or eczema.
+Most room sprays are made with synthetic fragrance, which is a known endocrine or hormone disruptor.
+Fragrances can cause respiratory issues in some people, especially those with respiratory or skin conditions like asthma, allergies, or eczema.

 How long will my diy room spray last?

 This homemade room spray will last around 3 months.
 Keep in mind that we aren’t using any preservatives in this recipe, so it will not last as long for that reason.
 The good thing is that you will probably want to change out your natural room spray after three months anyway, at least if you are anything like me!